segmentstream-com/segmentstream-com.github.io/_docs/datadestinations/google-analytics-costs.md

 ### <a name="importing-data"></a>Importing data from costs table in BigQuery
 ------

-After enabling this data destination, costs data will be uploaded from allCosts (costsFinal) table in BigQuery to Google Analytics once every 24 hours.
+After enabling this data destination, costs data will be uploaded from allCosts table in BigQuery to Google Analytics once every 24 hours.

 ### <a name="connecting-and-configuring"></a>Connecting and configuring
 ------